On this page

 How long do we retain information?

-Your information is retained in compliance with the Records Management Code of Practice for Health and Social Care 2016 which details retention periods for your records.
-This is available on the NHS Digital website at https://digital.nhs.uk/or on the Trust’s website http://www.nth.nhs.uk
+Your information is retained in compliance with the Records Management Code of Practice for Health and Social Care 2023 which details retention periods for healthcare records.
+This is available on the NHS England website at NHSE Records Management CoP 2023 and in Trusts Records Management Policy

 We keep CCTV images for 28 days from the day of capture.